dry-python/returns/docs/pages/contrib/pytest_plugins.rst

 We recommed to unit test big chunks of code this way.
-This is helpful for big pipelines where you need at least one error handling in the very end.
+This is helpful for big pipelines where you need at least one error handling at the very end.

 This is how it works internally: